Keeping 1st level and 2nd level IT support teams in sync

 In addition Backbone's inbuilt Second Level Support scenario also allows comments to be synchronized between instances:

 This can make all the difference.
 2nd-level support can comment on issues in order to communicate directly with 1st-level agents – no need to use email or chat.
-Comments from 2nd-level agents appear as internal comments in the 1st-level JIRA Service Desk system (customers cannot see these).
+Comments from 2nd-level agents appear as internal comments in the 1st-level JIRA Service Management system (customers cannot see these).
 This way, all the information a 1st-level agents may need is directly added to the support ticket – improving productivity, communication, and ticket resolution.

 Try it for free